kdmukai/nostrpaydm/README.md

 * No server requirements.
 Just need it built into a Nostr client.

+---

-## Overview
+## Demo implementation
-Python script runs on an internet-connected device.
-But it's a "pull" model where it periodically checks for new incoming Nostr DMs.
+This demo has to be run on an internet-connected device that can run python.
+The ideal implementation of this idea is directly inside a Nostr client app.

 ## Setup